oorrwullie/audioSlave/README.md

 # audioSlave

-**audioSlave** is a lightweight Go service that monitors your MacBook's lock/unlock state and automatically controls a HomeKit plug based on your DAC connection status.
+**audioSlave** is a lightweight Go service that monitors your Mac’s lock/unlock state and automatically controls a HomeKit plug based on your DAC connection status.

 ---

 ## ✨ Features

-- Detects Mac unlock (Wake) and lock (Sleep) events
+- Detects macOS lock/unlock events (using `lockscreen-watcher`)
-- Checks if a specific DAC (Digital-to-Analog Converter) is connected
+- Verifies that a specific DAC (Digital-to-Analog Converter) is:
+  - Connected
-- Verifies that the DAC is running at the desired sample rate (e.g., 384000 Hz)
+  - Operating at a specific sample rate (via `dac-checker`)
-- Turns ON a HomeKit smart plug on unlock if DAC is ready
+- Turns **ON** a HomeKit smart plug on unlock if DAC is ready
-- Turns OFF the smart plug on lock
+- Turns **OFF** the plug on lock
-- Simple `configure` wizard to set up without editing files manually
+- Easy `configure` wizard — no file editing needed
-- Runs automatically at login via LaunchAgent
+- Auto-starts on login using a LaunchAgent
+- Supports log rotation with `newsyslog`

 ---